Sri Lanka's turmoil explained

 More than three-quarters of the population had reduced their food intake due to the country's severe food shortages, the UN says.

-After months of protests, Rajapaska loyalists went on the rampage in May.
-At least nine people were killed in nationwide violence while homes of ruling party members were torched.
+After months of protests, Rajapaksa loyalists went on the rampage in May.
+At least nine people were killed in nationwide violence while the homes of ruling party members were torched.

-Mahinda quit as prime minister -- escorted by security forces from his residence -- but Gotabaya clung on and appointed veteran politician Ranil Wickremesinghe, 73, as premier.
+Mahinda quit as prime minister -- escorted by security forces from his residence -- but Gotabaya clung on and replaced him with veteran politician Ranil Wickremesinghe, 73.

-Wickremesinghe has little to show for his efforts and on Saturday his home was set ablaze by protesters -- he was absent -- even as he offered to resign too.
+Wickremesinghe has little to show for his efforts and his home was set ablaze last week by protesters -- he was absent -- even as he offered to resign.

 What now?

-According to the speaker of parliament, Gotabaya -- while protesters occupy his presidential palace and pose for selfies -- will formally resign on Wednesday to ensure a "peaceful transition".
+The speaker of parliament earlier said that Gotabaya -- whose presidential palace remains occupied by protesters -- would formally resign on Wednesday to ensure a "peaceful transition".

+But with no formal announcement of his exit, thousands of demonstrators mobbed the office of Wickremesinghe demanding his exit too.

 © 2022 AFP